kmilov/kanban-app/README.md

 # Webpack Boilerplate

-a pretty simple development environment for Javascript/HTML/CSS written in nodejs the actual implementation have the following tasks:
+a pretty simple development environment for Javascript/HTML/CSS written in nodejs the actual implementation have the following capabilities:

 * Webpack
-** Hot Module reload / HTML Reload
+* Hot Module reload / HTML Reload
-** jQuery
+* jQuery

 to start just run